 - Concurrent registration in a minimum of eight units of coursework or doctoral study (499)—i.e. full-time status—must be maintained for the fall and spring terms during the award period.

-- Doctoral Students who have advanced or will advance to candidacy on or before August 2023 are not eligible for the award.
+- Doctoral Students who have advanced or will advance to candidacy before or by August 01, 2024 are not eligible for the award.

 - Letters of Support from Two Faculty or Other Senior Collaborators representing two distinct academic departments or disciplines or one letter from an academic department or discipline and one from a non-academic, senior collaborator stating that the student meets the award eligibility requirements and they support the applicant’s research.